Before the storm

 What you’re not covered for

 We often receive home claims for items that customers typically aren’t covered for.
-The top three most claimed for items that aren’t covered
+The top three most claimed for items that aren’t covered include:

-- fences, hedges and gates damaged in a storm
+- Fences, hedges and gates damaged in a storm

-- pre-existing building maintenance issues brought to light by a storm
+- Pre-existing building maintenance issues brought to light by a storm

-- the cost of clearing fallen trees in your garden when they haven’t caused damage to your home.
+- The cost of clearing fallen trees in your garden when they haven’t caused damage to your home.

 What you’re covered for

 If you need to make a claim following a storm, there are also many things you are covered for.
 These include:

 - Alternative accommodation if your home is uninhabitable

 - Loss of freezer or fridge food caused by power shortages